skasproject/skas/docsite/docs/ldap.md

 EOF
 ```

-Note that, as the connection is using SSL, there is a need to provide a Certificate Authority.
+Note that, as the connection is using SSL, there is a need to provide the Certificate Authority of the LDAP Server.
-Such CA is provided here in `skLdap.ldap.rootCaData`, as a base64 encoded certificate file.
+Such CA can be provided in the field `skLdap.ldap.rootCaData`, as a base64 encoded certificate file.

 And here is a sample of configuration, aimed to connect to an FreeIPA LDAP server